seyitbugraerden/Next15-QRStoreApplication/README.md

 # QR Store Application, where everyone can create their own QR code using Next.js@15.

+Create Your Account via Kinde.
+Fill the missing contents.
+Then add your links.
+Don't worry!
+You can add as much as you want.

 ![FireShot Capture 001 - Get Your Free QR Code - localhost](https://github.com/user-attachments/assets/1947197d-a160-480f-8593-9cb9a9d21efc)

 <!-- Table of Contents -->